mocobeta/janome/docs/en/index.rst

 Note for analyzing large document set
 -------------------------------------

 .. note:: This memory leak problem was solved at v0.3.
-The analysed results with janome version 0.3 or over can be a bit different from ones with version 0.2.
+The analyzed results with version 0.3 or over can be a bit different from ones with version 0.2.
 You may want to examine streaming and/or wakati-gaki mode to reduce memory usage more.

 In older version (< 0.3), Janome can consume large memory when a very large document is passed all at once.
 Please split large documents (larger than tens of killobytes) into small chunks or sentences.